Karwendel Two-Day Hut Hike

 From Scharnitz Bahnhof, head left further into Austria along the small road by the train tracks.
 Turn left and cross over the rails to walk between two houses.
 The track bends right behind the house and turns into a smaller path.

 There’s a bit of uphill, and soon you reach a road again and a hiking sign.
 Follow the hiking signs left (it looks a bit like a dead-end but it isn’t).
 The road bends around the corner and you’ll come to another hiking signpost.
-Make sure to turn right here following signs to Birzelkapelle rather than head straight on up a mountain.
+Make sure to turn right here following signs to Birzelkapelle rather than heading straight on up a mountain.

 The small path through the woods heads slightly upwards with some contouring along forested slopes.
 Keep on following the signs to Birzelkapelle, marked by red and white hiking signs.
 Shortly before you reach the chapel you’ll come to a bench with a nice viewpoint of Scharnitz town down in the valley below.